 Fear of challenge to authority

-Many a times, we withdraw or restrict ourselves from communicating because we think that it might negatively affect our own position.
+Many times, we withdraw or restrict ourselves from communicating because we think that it might negatively affect our own position.
 This happens in an organization too.
-When an employee thinks that communicating certain problem or idea with the management will affect his authority then he stays quiet and does not communicate what was on his mind.
+When an employee thinks that communicating a certain problem or idea with the management will affect his authority then he stays quiet and does not communicate what was on his mind.

 Lack of confidence of superior in subordinates

-Unwillingness to communicate
+Unwillingness to communicate under Barriers to Communication Class 12

-There may be lack of preparedness due to which the person does not communicate or communicates unwillingly and this leads to no proper transfer of information.
+There may be a lack of preparedness due to which the person does not communicate or communicates unwillingly and this leads to no proper transfer of information.

 Lack of proper incentives